bbkane/www.bbkane.com/content/blog/Go-Developer-Tooling.md

 updated = 2023-02-18
 +++

-# Go Developer Tooling

-My Go repos use several tools to make development easier.
+My [Go repos](https://github.com/bbkane/) use several tools to make development easier.
 I develop on a Mac, so install instructions are MacOS-focused.

 See [example-go-cli](https://github.com/bbkane/example-go-cli) for a repo using these tools.